JavaScript / TypeScript SDK

 Utilities

-SDK has a set of utility methods that can be used to simplify the development process.
-All the methods are represented as static members of KameleoonUtils
+The SDK has a set of utility methods that you can use to simplify your development process.
+All methods are represented as static members of KameleoonUtils

 class.